nettybun/styletakeout/readme.md

 }
 ```

-Remember that the `css` macro is replaced entirely with the classname.
-No code
+The `css` macro is replaced entirely with the classname.
+No code is ever run.
-is ever run.
-This is not executed in a JS runtime.
-The macro is not aware of the
+There's no JS runtime.
+The macro is not aware of the for-loop it's in - it
-for loop it's in - it _only_ sees the exact `` css`...` `` line and replaces it.
+_only_ sees the exact `` css`...` `` line and replaces it.

 The result: